Renault Rodeo: Rodeo 6 (1972–1981)

 In 1972, a second model appeared, now known as the Rodeo 6.
 It was still based on the platform of the R4 van, but with the 1108 cc engine of the Renault 6.
 In 1979, the Rodeo 6 was improved and adopted the 1289 cc engine of the Renault 5.
 The Rodeo 4 and the Rodeo 6 coexisted from 1972 to 1981.

-Rodeo (1981–1987)
+Rodeo 5 (1981–1987)

-A new model with a smaller and entirely new body replaced the Rodeos 4 and 6 in 1981, simply called the Rodeo.
+A new model with a smaller and entirely new body replaced the Rodeos 4 and 6 in 1981, called Rodeo 5 or simply Rodeo.
 A limited series of all wheel drive versions were built in 1984 only, called the Rodeo Hoggar.

 The "Trafic" Rodeo

-The Rodeo name was also used by Renault in Argentina to designate a local variant of the Renault Trafic (1st. generation), which had a flat rear chassis and a flatbed with dropping sides and rear (similar to a pick-up).
+The Rodeo name was also used by Renault in Argentina to designate a local variant of the Renault Trafic (1st generation), which had a flat rear chassis and a flatbed with dropping sides and rear (similar to a pick-up).
 The flatbed was designed to be removable, allowing Rodeo buyers to use it as a rolling chassis for mounting specific rear compartments.